Streamlinelv/cartbounty/readme.txt

 If you would like to make adjustments to the default contents of Exit Intent, you can use either [actions and filters](https://www.cartbounty.com/#actions-and-filters) that we have provided for you or use our Exit Intent template file to make the necessary adjustments.

 You can find the Exit Intent template file inside "/plugins/woo-save-abandoned-carts/templates/cartbounty-exit-intent.php".
-This template file contains the markup to display the popup and to capture the Abandoned cart prior the user leaves your shop.
+This template file contains markup required to display the popup and to capture the Abandoned cart prior the user leaves your shop.
 Please copy this template to your shops theme to keep your customization intact after plugin updates.

 You can copy this template file to either one of these locations: